StPaulStylee/100DaysOfCode/README.md

 Oh man, I FINALLY ACTUALLY FINISHED my TypeScript study.
 The chapter never ended and was complicated, so I took the opporunity to study a few different resources.
 ### Thoughts
 TypeScript is a whole new world.
 I am excited to get back into building as it seemed to get a bit too academic for my liking.
 Putting it's features to work by building some things will certainly help make sense of everything.

+# Day 73, February 20th, 2018
+### What I did:
+Fumbled around with this crap resource from Mapt.
+I am done with this book and with Mapt.
+### Thoughts:
+After the first chapter I was worried about this resource.
+Then there was an indepth dive into TypeScript, and I enjoyed that.
+Then I got back into the chapters where we actually build components and my fears were realized...
+Poor instructions on the simplest things like where in the file directory we are putting this file...
+And the imports needed for the files...
+Just pure crap for a beginner into the framework.
+I wrote them and told them I was done using there service and asked for a refund...
+Hopefully I can get one.
+I will start another Angular course tomorrow on Lynda.